James Garner: Feature films

-Also in 1971 he starred in Support Your Local Gunfighter! (similar to the western spoof Support Your Local Sheriff!), while in the frontier comedy Skin Game, Garner and Louis Gossett Jr. starred as con men pretending to be an owner and his slave during the pre-Civil War era.
+Also in 1969 he starred in Support Your Local Gunfighter! (similar to the Western spoof Support Your Local Sheriff!), while in the frontier comedy Skin Game, Garner and Louis Gossett Jr., starred as con men pretending to be a slaveowner and his slave during the pre-Civil War era.
 The following year, Garner played a small town sheriff investigating a murder in They Only Kill Their Masters with Katharine Ross.
 He appeared in two Disney films also starring Vera Miles as his leading lady, One Little Indian (1973), featuring Jodie Foster in an early minor role, and The Castaway Cowboy (1974) with Robert Culp.

 The Rockford Files (1974–1980)

-In the 1970s, Roy Huggins had an idea to remake Maverick, but this time as a modern-day private detective.
-Huggins worked with co-creator Stephen J. Cannell, and the pair selected Garner to attempt to rekindle the success of Maverick, eventually recycling many of the plots from the original series, according to both Huggins' and Cannell's Archive of American Television interviews.
-Starting with the 1974 season, Garner appeared as private investigator Jim Rockford in The Rockford Files.
-He appeared for six seasons, for which he received an Emmy Award for Best Actor in 1977.
-In the 2016 book titled TV (The Book), film and television critic Matt Zoller Seitz stated that the series gave Garner "the role he was put on earth to play."
-Veteran character actor Noah Beery Jr., nephew of screen legend Wallace Beery, played Rockford's father "Rocky" in numerous episodes.
+In the 1970s, Roy Huggins had an idea to reprise Garner's success in Maverick, only playing a modern-day private detective.
+Starting with the 1974 season, Garner appeared as private investigator Jim Rockford for six seasons in The Rockford Files.
+According to both Huggins' and co-creator Stephen J. Cannell's Archive of American Television interviews, the pair recycled many of the plots from the original Western.
+In the 2016 book titled TV (The Book), film and television critic Matt Zoller Seitz stated that the series gave Garner "the role he was put on earth to play", which earned him the 1977 Emmy Award for Best Actor.
+Veteran character actor Noah Beery Jr. played Rockford's father "Rocky".

 Between 1978 and 1985, Garner co-starred with Mariette Hartley, who had made an Emmy-nominated appearance on The Rockford Files, in 250 TV commercials for Polaroid, a manufacturer of instant film and cameras.
 They portrayed a bantering, bickering couple so convincingly that some viewers believed that the two were married.
 After six seasons, The Rockford Files was cancelled in 1980.
 The physical toll on Garner resulted in his doctor ordering him to take some time off to rest.
 Appearing in nearly every scene of the series, doing many of his own stunts—including one that injured his back—was wearing him out.
 A knee injury from his National Guard days worsened in the wake of the continuous jumping and rolling, and he was hospitalized with a bleeding ulcer in 1979.
 When Garner's physician ordered him to rest, the studio immediately cancelled The Rockford Files.